hariprasanths/synchly/README.md

 ## Tab completion

-The synchly package includes a useful tab completion feature.
+The synchly package includes a useful tab-completion feature.
 This feature is installed automatically after the installation of the package.
-However, you might need to restart console after installing the package for the autocomplete feature to work.
+However, you might need to restart the console after installing the package for the autocomplete feature to work.

 If you use **Bash**, it will create a file at ~/.synchly/completion.sh and append a loader code to ~/.bash_profile file.